The Foundation for Successful Projects

-The size of a work breakdown structure WBS does not measure how tight the PM’s control will be.
-However, many PMs and executives think all that micro-detail gives them tight control.
+The size of a work breakdown structure (WBS) is not an indication of how tight the PM’s control will be.
+But many PMs and executives mistakenly think micro-detail gives them tight control.
 It actually gives them less control and a schedule that is too detailed to track and keep current.

 WBS: It’s Not a “To Do” List

-They create this big list by writing down what needs to be done in order, from first to last.
-That approach requires little thinking and not much time and in a short while they have a long list of “to do’s.”
-When a PM takes that approach these things happen:
+These PMs create a monstrous list by writing down what needs to be done in order, from first to last.
+That approach requires very little thinking and not much effort.
+In a short period of time, the PM has a long “To Do”‘ list.”
+Here’s what happens when a PM takes that approach:

 - The project takes about 50% longer than it should